 Manresa Uplands Campground provides dramatic views of the ocean from the bluffs above the beach.
 The seasonal campground offers access to surf fishing, surfing and other beach recreation.

 From Highway 1, south of Aptos, take San Andreas Road southwest and continue for four miles.
 Turn right on Sand Dollar Road.
 Veer left to Manresa Uplands Campground.

 There are more than 60 walk-in tent camping sites.Beach Area

 Access the nearby Manresa State Beach for fishing, surfing, boogie boarding and other beach activities.

 - Showers (camping showers are 25 cents; bring quarters)

-The campground is now open for the season!
+The seasonal campground is closed for winter!

 There are 64 sites.
 Cost is $35 per night.
-Equipment may be dropped off from 10-200 yards from campsite.
+Equipment may be dropped off from 10-200 yards from the campsite.
 Learn more and secure a site through ReserveCalifornia.